Roku Streaming Player Issue :

 Try to pull out the Cable plugs on both sides and make a fresh attempt to plug the cable back again.

-If you still facing issue on Roku Streaming Player: Ask Questions for support.
+If you still facing issues on Roku Streaming Player: Ask Questions for support.